ducks/discourse-yaks/README.md

 4. Confirm the purchase
 5. The feature is applied immediately and your balance is updated

 Note: Topic pins appear at the top of their category, not the global Latest feed.
+Topic boosts pin globally across all categories.

-#### Earning Yaks (Not Yet Implemented)
+#### Earning Yaks
+Users can earn Yaks automatically through:
+- Creating posts
+- Creating topics
+- Receiving likes on posts
+- Having solutions accepted (with Solved plugin)

+All earning rules are configurable by admins:
+- Amount of Yaks awarded per action
+- Daily caps to prevent abuse
+- Minimum trust level requirements
+- Enable/disable specific rules

-Currently, users can only receive Yaks through:
+Users can also receive Yaks through:
 - Admin grants
 - Purchases (stubbed endpoint, awaiting Stripe integration)

-Planned automatic earning system:
-- Quality posts that receive likes will earn Yaks automatically
-- Configurable thresholds and rewards via site settings

 #### Purchasing Yaks
 - Visit `/yaks/purchase` to see available packages